-- Successful completion of a recognized Ontario B.A.
+- A recognized Ontario B.A.
 Degree (or other undergraduate degree) or documentation of assessed degree equivalency.

 - Documentation which reflects previous paid or volunteer experience with young children.

 - Current immunization report and report of chest x-ray or tuberculin skin test.